Watering the 12321 Technique

 Total Watering Time = 54 Minutes

-Total watering time is typically 55 minutes.
 Divide 55 minutes/ 3 times per night

 55 / 3 = 18.3333 minutes per soak cycle (Round down to 18 minutes)

-How Many Watering Days Per Week is Based on the Seasonal Temperatures
+Based on the Seasonal Temperatures

-Spring: Water 1 day per week
+Spring: 1 day per week watering

-Early Summer: Water 2 days per week
+Early Summer: 2 days per week watering

-Summer: Water 3 days per week
+Summer: 3 days per week watering

-Late Summer: Water 2 days per week
+Late Summer: 2 days per week watering

-Fall: Water 1 day per week
+Fall: 1 day per week watering

-1 Day Per Week Watering
+1 Day per Week Watering

 (Sprinkler Startup through the End of May)